How can I get involved to help my community be prepared?

 Do you have desire to be a part of a volunteer team that plays an important role in preparing for, responding to, and recovering from a disaster?

 The Calhoun County EMA helps coordinate and support programs to help residents take personal responsibility for their emergency preparedness, get training in first aid and emergency skills, and volunteer in support of local emergency responders, disaster relief, and community safety.
 Please see the attached flyer that provides information about our community preparedness activities.

 - Student preparedness and Campus & Teen CERT programs

 - Voluntary Organizations Active in Disaster (VOAD)

-The Citizen Corps initiative was started to help coordinate volunteer activities to make our communities safer, stronger, and better prepared to respond to any emergency situation.
+The EMA works to help coordinate volunteer activities to make our communities safer, stronger, and better prepared to respond to any emergency situation.
 It provides opportunities for people to participate in a range of measures to make their families, their homes, and their communities safer from the threats of crime, terrorism, and disasters of all kinds.

-If you are interested in receiving any of the training offered by the Citizen Corps or in volunteering with the many groups that are part of the Citizen Corps Program, please contact the Calhoun County EMA at (256) 435-0540.
+If you are interested in receiving any of the training offered by the EMA or in volunteering with an emergency support group, please contact the Calhoun County EMA.